 - Extraordinary Ministers of Holy Communion are authorised by the Bishop and usually commissioned by the Parish Priest within a Parish Sunday Mass.
 They are commissioned according to "The Order for the Commissioning of Extraordinary Ministers of Holy Communion" (Book of Blessings, p 795, or The Rites, Part II, p 142).
 The Certificate of Commissioning, including the Bishop's authorisation, is normally provided at the commissioning ceremony. - b.
-In the parish setting, Extraordinary Ministers of Holy Communion (including "Ad Hoc" Ministers) should be at least 16 years of age. - The criteria of "Immensae Caritatis" are to be observed in the selection of candidates:

-"The faithful who are extraordinary ministers of communion must be persons whose good qualities of Christian life, faith, and morals recommend them.
+In the parish setting, Extraordinary Ministers of Holy Communion (including "Ad Hoc" Ministers) should be at least 16 years of age. - c.
+The criteria of "Immensae Caritatis" are to be observed in the selection of candidates: - "The faithful who are extraordinary ministers of communion must be persons whose good qualities of Christian life, faith, and morals recommend them.
 Let them strive to be worthy of this great office, foster their own devotion to the Eucharist and show an example to the rest of the faithful by their own devotion and reverence toward the most august sacrament of the altar.
-No one is to be chosen whose appointment the faithful might find disquieting" (Immensae Caritatis, Part I:vi).
+No one is to be chosen whose appointment the faithful might find disquieting" (Immensae Caritatis, Part I:vi). - The recommended occasion for induction is the Solemn Feast of the Body and Blood of Christ.
+The ceremony takes place after the Gospel during the Sunday Eucharist.